 The documentary shows how the ethical questions it poses led CEOs and engineers responsible for designing social networks to leave their high-status positions.
 Their sudden change of heart, as they explain, came down to the realization that the world they were responsible for shaping lacked a vital conscience.
 Without it, we are left dealing with the erosion of a societal system we once dreamed for ourselves.

-This bubbling problem within the tech company is oozing into our lives, implanting thoughts we never intended to have, and manipulating our beliefs to the point where our entire identities depend on the whims of algorithms, detached and emotionless by nature.
+This bubbling problem within the tech company is permeating our lives, implanting thoughts we never intended to have, and manipulating our beliefs to the point where our identities depend on the whims of algorithms, detached and emotionless by nature.
 Worse still, they are only getting smarter.

-The most prominent example of the merging of social media and absolute political power comes in the form of the news released on September 14th 2020, stating that TikTok’s operations were acquired by Oracle, which was founded by Larry Ellison – a strong supporter of president Donald Trump.
+The most prominent example of the merging of social media and absolute political power comes in the form of the news released on September 14th 2020, stating that TikTok’s operations were acquired by Oracle, which was founded by Larry Ellison, a strong supporter of president Donald Trump.
 This information is unveiled in the midst of an ongoing conflict between TikTok and the Trump Administration.

 What we need to remember is that we are the ones responsible for shifting our short-term thinking from financial gains to prioritizing our own good.
 As Tristan Harris observes, “How do you wake up from the Matrix if you don’t know you’re in it?”

 Grew up in Dublin, Ireland.
 Writer and editor: literature, identity, culture.
 For more, visit: